Locksmith-media/countdown/README.md

 a python countdown in fullscreen

-It's should be part of a game and end with a Video. (game over/succes)
+Its part of a game and should end with a Video. (game over/succes)

 Buttons are only for testing and debugging.
-It should be controlled via php.
+It should be controlled (start/stop/reset) via php.